Danelle Bergstrom: Biography

 Bergstrom was born in Sydney.
 She attended Hunters Hill High School and studied art at the Julian Ashton Art School (1973-1979) and earned a Bachelor's of Art Education at Alexander Mackie CAE.
 Her sister is Antarctic ecologist Dr Dana Bergstrom.
 Bergstrom began her career in the 1980s as a high school art teacher.
 She moved into tertiary education as Head of Department in a visual design college in the 1990s.
 She began exhibiting works in the 1980s, in major art prizes and solo shows by the 1990s.

 Bergstrom has two works in the collection of the Australian National Portrait Gallery, one of Australian aviator Nancy Bird Walton entitled Pioneer, and another work entitled Vivisector of the Australian playwright David Williamson.

 Between 2007 and 2017 Bergstrom completed 24 public portrait commissions, including portraits of all six Chief Justices of the Northern Territory Supreme Court as part of the court's centenary celebration.
 These are exhibited in the main hall of the Supreme Court in Darwin.
 Many of her commissioned portraits are found in the collections of Australian courthouses, universities, museums and private collections internationally.

 From 2018 to 2021, Bergstrom's notable portraits included Sir Tim Smit, President Tarja Halonen of Finland, Chancellor Ulrika Wolf-Knutts.

+In 2023, Bathurst Regional Art Gallery presented a major career survey exhibition, entitled 'Afterglow', presenting key works from the last 25 years of the artist’s practice.